bcgov/rsbc-digital-forms/qa/extension/README.md

  2. Enable developer mode.
  3. Select "Load Unpacked" on the extensions page.
  4. Enable the extension, if it was not enabled automatically.
+ 5. Go to the DEV, TEST, or local environments and you should see a yellow "Fill" button in the top-left corner of the page.
+If you do not see the button, refresh the page.

 <img src="images/installation.png" width="1000"/>